David Stonehouse, Chief Executive

-Twelve years on from launch and I’m immensely proud that we’ve glued together our acquisitions into a single business with a clear vision, never losing sight of our two most important assets – our people and our customers.
+Thirteen years on from launch, I’m immensely proud that we’ve glued together our acquisitions into a single business with a clear vision, never losing sight of our two most important assets – our people and our customers.

 Our industry is undergoing a radical transformation as the full impact of cloud computing is felt and our customers evaluate how and what they want to consume by way of IT.
 We’re very much on the front foot and perfectly placed to deliver an integrated product and service offering whether on premise, cloud or hybrid, focusing on the customer needs as opposed to what gives us most margin.

 What would you recommend as the most fundamental part of technology in a business?

 For me the most fundamental part of technology in a business is connectivity, but I’d refine that slightly and say secure connectivity.
 The world of IT is changing – the capabilities of the web and cloud computing means we expect to be able to access business data/information readily and quickly from anywhere, on any type of device.
 Therefore connectivity – whether broadband, Ethernet Leased Line or WiFi– and availability and resilience are critical.